Lelia

-To my delight, I fell down a Maxine Hong Kingston rabbit hole and discovered this gem from an interview in The Guardian.
-Describing a male alter ego from her memoir I Love a Broad Margin to My Life (which I immediately added to my to-read list:), Kingston says:
+In an interview in The Guardian, Maxine Hong Kingston describes a male alter ego from her memoir I Love a Broad Margin to My Life.
+Kingston says:

 “‘If I were a man that's the man I would be.
 He's also my imaginary friend, the way I had when I was a child, and then I brought him back in this new book because he's like Beatrice taking Dante through the underworld.
 So he accompanies me to these places in the middle of nowhere where a woman can't go, and then at a certain point I have to go on alone because we face our mortality alone.
 I picture him as quite tall with a beard,’ she says.”